Djibsou39/Portfolio-Business-Intelligence-Analyst/README.md

   <code> Rapport d'analyse de données</code></a><br>
 **Skills:** Nettoyage des données, Analyse des données, visualisation des données et Communication des résultats d'analyse<br>
 **Hard skills:** Microsoft Excel, PowerPoint. <br>
-**Results:** An analysis of a dataset containing information about cars posted on AutoScaut 24 was conducted.
-Some insights were found, visualized, and included in the presentation.